-The sixth measure involves investing €10 million annually in noise abatement measures for noise affected local communities, such as innovative construction methods, sound insulation for homes and regional development.
+The sixth measure involves investing up to €10 million annually until 2023 in noise abatement measures for noise affected local communities, such as innovative construction methods, sound insulation for homes and regional development.
 Plans and governance are being developed in consultation with the Ministry of Infrastructure and Water Management.

-The seventh measure concerns a proposal to allocate 2.5% of the total number of annual landing and take-off slots in the capacity declaration for cargo aircraft.
+The seventh measure concerns a proposal to allocate 2.5% of the total number of annual landing and take-off slots in the capacity declaration for cargo aircraft, starting 2025/2026.
 One of the rules of the slot allocation process is the right of an airline to keep all its awarded slots in a subsequent year if it used at least 80% of the slots in the previous year.
 As cargo airlines typically only use slots if they are able to fly at mostly full capacity, they are far less likely to use 80% of the awarded slots.
 As a result, the number of cargo flights declined pre-COVID-19 when Amsterdam Airport Schiphol was operating at full capacity and is likely to decline again if new capacity restrictions are introduced.
 Furthermore, cargo airlines are more likely to operate slots during the night and operate older and noisier aircraft thereby being affected by the second and third measures described above.
+The cargo sector provides significant employment opportunities in the area and is valuable for the economy and business climate.
 In order to protect the cargo business at Amsterdam Airport Schiphol, RSG proposes to allocate 2.5% of its available slots in the capacity declaration for cargo airlines.
 A change to the EU slot coordination regulation is required for Airport Coordination Netherlands (ACNL) to be able to implement the proposed measure.
 It is highly uncertain whether RSG will be successful in being able to influence a change to the EU slot coordination regulation.
 If unsuccessful, the cargo market at Amsterdam Airport Schiphol may decline significantly.
 This could have a material adverse effect on RSG's business, results of operations, prospects and financial condition.